Contact Us for a Free Consultation (213) 542-0979

 It's crucial to cooperate with the police and avoid situations that could lead to criminal charges.
 If you do find yourself in such a situation, it's imperative to secure legal representation.
 Your attorney can present your side of the story, ensuring that the prosecutors have a complete picture, not just one side of the story.

-What If I Was Arrested For Drunk In Public And Resisting Arrest?
+What If I were arrested for being Drunk In Public And Resisting Arrest?

 When it comes to a misdemeanor case like resisting arrest, being drunk in public under California Penal Code 647(f), or disturbing the peace, the first step is to secure legal representation.
 Your attorney will review the police report, discuss it with the prosecutor, and then continue the case for some time.
 This allows your attorney to plan a strategy and discuss it with you before proceeding.

-I will review the police report, talk to the prosecutor about it, and then continue the case for some time so that I can put myself in a position to talk to the client about it and plan a strategy.
+I will review the police report, discuss it with the prosecutor, and then continue the case for a period to allow myself to consult with the client and develop a strategy.

-We need to decide how we're going to handle the case and how we're going to talk to the prosecutors so that we can achieve the best possible results and try to keep you out of jail.
+We need to decide how to handle the case and how to communicate with the prosecutors so that we can achieve the best possible results and try to keep you out of jail.

 About the Author